parkournick2/parkournick2/README.md

 ### Hello World 👋
 I am a fullstack web developer
-- 🔭 Working with React and Rails
+- 🔭 Working with React and Ruby on Rails
-- 🌱 Learning Flutter
+- 🌱 Learning Unity
 <br>

 ## Connect with me